 • Urine color: pink, red, meat slop color

-• Density of urine: increased / decreased or normal (depending on the stage of the disease)
+• Urine density: increased/decreased or normal (depending on the stage of the disease)

-• Protein: found, significantly higher than the norm (the symptom is typical for all types of disease)
+• Protein: found to be significantly higher than normal (a symptom characteristic of all types of disease)

 Zimnitsky test: